OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 - **CJOSE**: With the rise of JWE, and the lack of public support for AES GCM, other libraries have found their way, such as [CJOSE](https://github.com/cisco/cjose "cjose").
 CJOSE still requires a higher level wrapping as they only provide a C/C++ implementation.
 - **CryptoSwift**: A library in Swift, which can be found at [GitHub](https://github.com/krzyzanowskim/CryptoSwift "CryptoSwift").
 The library supports various hash-functions, MAC-functions, CRC-functions, symmetric ciphers, and password-based key derivation functions.
 It is not a wrapper, but a fully self-implemented version of each of the ciphers.
 It is important to verify the effective implementation of a function.
-- **OpenSSL**: [OpenSSL](https://www.openssl.org/ "OpenSSL") is the toolkit library used for TLS, written in .
-Most of its cryptographic functions can be used to do the various cryptographic actions necessary, such as creating (H)MACs, signatures, symmetric- & asymmetric ciphers, hashing, etc..
+- **OpenSSL**: [OpenSSL](https://www.openssl.org/ "OpenSSL") is the toolkit library used for TLS, written in C. Most of its cryptographic functions can be used to do the various cryptographic actions necessary, such as creating (H)MACs, signatures, symmetric- & asymmetric ciphers, hashing, etc..
 There are various wrappers, such as [OpenSSL](https://github.com/ZewoGraveyard/OpenSSL "OpenSSL") and [MIHCrypto](https://github.com/hohl/MIHCrypto "MIHCrypto").
 - **LibSodium**: Sodium is a modern, easy-to-use software library for encryption, decryption, signatures, password hashing and more.
 It is a portable, cross-compilable, installable, packageable fork of NaCl, with a compatible API, and an extended API to improve usability even further.
 See [LibSodiums documentation](https://download.libsodium.org/doc/installation "LibSodium docs") for more details.
 There are some wrapper libraries, such as [Swift-sodium](https://github.com/jedisct1/swift-sodium "Swift-sodium"), [NAChloride](https://github.com/gabriel/NAChloride "NAChloride"), and [libsodium-ios](https://github.com/mochtu/libsodium-ios "libsodium ios").
 - **Tink**: A new cryptography library by Google.
 Google explains its reasoning behind the library [on its security blog](https://security.googleblog.com/2018/08/introducing-tink-cryptographic-software.html "Introducing Tink").
 The sources can be found at [Tinks GitHub repository](https://github.com/google/tink "Tink at GitHub").
 - **Themis**: a Crypto library for storage and messaging for Swift, Obj-C, Android/Java, С++, JS, Python, Ruby, PHP, Go.
 [Themis](https://github.com/cossacklabs/themis "Themis") uses LibreSSL/OpenSSL engine libcrypto as a dependency.
 It supports Objective-C and Swift for key generation, secure messaging (e.g. payload encryption and signing), secure storage and setting up a secure session.
 See [their wiki](https://github.com/cossacklabs/themis/wiki/Objective-C-Howto "Themis wiki") for more details.